 See for yourself here.

-As you can see, how much you could earn with World Ventures MLM is anybody’s guess because there are no clear guidelines.
+As you can see, how much you could earn with World Ventures MLM is anybody’s guess as there are no clear guidelines.

 Is World Ventures all that bad?
 In this article from the 14th of November 2020, World Ventures “Formed” a partnership with another MLM company called Seacret, which sells cosmetic and other personal care products.